MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Get-SPSite.md

 ### -CompatibilityLevel
 Specifies the version of templates to use when creating a new SPSite object.
 This value sets the initial CompatibilityLevel value for the site collection.
-The values for this parameter can be either SharePoint Server 2010 or SharePoint Server 2013.
+The values for this parameter can be either SharePoint Server or SharePoint Server.
 When this parameter is not specified, the CompatibilityLevel will default to the highest possible version for the web application depending on the SiteCreationMode setting.

 ```yaml